 Quahog 5 News Dedicated to the Animated Series, Family Guy

-Thank you for visiting Quahog 5 News, a web site dedicated to one of the funniest animated series.
+Thank you for visiting Quahog 5 News, a web site that was dedicated to one of the funniest animated series.
 The content below is from the site's archived pages.

 Family Guy.
 Family Guy revolves around the life of the Griffin household; Peter, the man of the house, is the loving father of three children and husband to Lois.
 Lois, along with the household dog Brian, are the only members of the family to provide some form of reason to her family.
 Between Stewie's devilish schemes to sabotage his family members, Chris's apparent lack of any common sense, and their talking dog Brian who amazingly is brighter than them all, Family Guy provides for entertainment on end.

 In early 2002, FOX Network pulled the plug on Family Guy.
 Fortunately, season DVD sets have been produced with all three seasons for sale.
 In fact, due to these incredible DVD sales in 2003, Family Guy returned to the FOX network in May of 2005 with the premier of season 4.
 Furthermore, Family Guy's popularity sparked the creation of the Family Guy movie Family Guy Presents Stewie Griffin - The Untold Story.

 I hope that you will spend some time navigating through my Family Guy dedication.
 Please use the links at the top of this page to view and navigate the site.

 Here you will find the most comprehensive guide to Family Guy's history.